(College of Agricultural & Environmental Sciences)

 Emphases.
 Elective course work in many disciplines can complement the required core courses.
 Providing a framework for selecting restricted electives, the major offers specializations in (1) Ecotoxicology & Environmental Chemistry, (2) Forensic Science & Regulatory Toxicology, and (3) Molecular & Biomedical Toxicology.
 The first category includes topics in chemical fate, transport and degradation, as well as ecology, wildlife, and aquatic toxicology.
 The second category includes forensic science, environmental policy and management, and public health.
 The third category includes pharmacology, biotechnology, medicine, veterinary medicine, and food toxicology.
 Students are encouraged to select course work from these Emphases and beyond to match their interests.

-Internships and Career Alternatives.
+Internships & Career Alternatives.
 Occupations that use environmental toxicology include risk assessment, pharmaceutical development, food additive toxicity testing, managing regulatory compliance, residue or forensic analysis, pest control, monitoring and field sampling, industrial hygiene, and environmental health and safety.
-A substantial proportion of graduates elect to pursue advanced training in graduate or professional schools.
-Others with the B.S. degree go on to law, medical, pharmacy, or veterinary medical school, as well as to graduate programs in pharmacology, toxicology, agricultural and environmental chemistry, or public health.
+A substantial proportion of graduates elect to pursue advanced professional training in law, medical, pharmacy, or veterinary medical school, or in graduate programs in pharmacology, toxicology, agricultural and environmental chemistry, or public health.
 During undergraduate study, optional internships or research projects are recommended to provide training and work experience to help students pursue future goals.